 Other Board Members

-Mary Johnson is a Professor Emeritus from St. Olaf College where she taught in the nursing program for twenty six years.
-She is a Healing Touch provider at Pathways and teaches a course on energy healing in the Center for Spirituality and Healing at the University of Minnesota.
-Mary and her husband Paul have three children and five grandchildren, two cats, Ivy and Tulip, and a wonderful horse named Pachelbel.
+Mary Johnson, RN, PhD is a Professor Emeritus from St. Olaf College where she taught in the nursing program for twenty-six years and served as an adjunct faculty at the Center for Spirituality and Healing at the University of Minnesota for 9 years.
+Additionally, she is a council member of the Minnesota Holistic Nurses Association and a provider of Healing Touch at Pathways.
+Mary and her husband Paul have three children and eight grandchildren, two cats, Twerpo and Pandora, and a wonderful horse named Pachelbel.

 Valerie Ohanian, RS Hom, CCH is a Co-Founder and Senior Faculty of the Northwestern Academy of Homeopathy.
 She has practiced classical homeopathy in Minneapolis for more than 35 years and has served on professional and non-profit boards including the International Council of Classical Homeopathy.
 Additionally, she has completed advanced training programs in shamanic practice and offers classes and programs in shamanism at Pathways.